camunda/camunda/docs/src/java-client/get-started.md

 ## Create a workflow instance

-Finally, we are ready to create our first instance of the deployed workflow.
+Finally, we are ready to create a first instance of the deployed workflow.
-A workflow instance is created of a specific version of the workflow which can be set on creation.
+A workflow instance is created of a specific version of the workflow, which can be set on creation.

 Add the following create command to the main class: